arthsmiller/foodpicker/readme.md

 ## A webapplication to help you choose your next takeout and by tracking your taste

 ### ToDo's:
-- button for new restaurant recommendation (ajax / ux)
+- button for new restaurant recommendation (ajax / ux, only reload that element)
-- forms: redirect to home or blank form
+- frontend stuff (see below)
 - pages for individual items
 - dashboard
   - restaurant list with sorting
-  - statistics
 - login (user will be created manually)
   - firewall for create and edit